Exempt Development

 An application is formally lodged upon provision of a full and complete application submitted by the NSW Planning Portal and full payment of the lodgement fees.
 The lodgement fee payable for development applications depends on:

-Once the development application has been reviewed by a member of the Development Liaison Team and the application is deemed suitable for lodgement, a quote for lodgement fees will be issued to the applicant.
+Once the Development Application has been reviewed by a member of the Development Liaison Team and the application is deemed suitable for lodgement, a quote for the required lodgement fees will be issued to the applicant.

 Customer Service will contact the applicant to arrange for payment of the necessary lodgement fees to be made.
-Payment is made over the phone by card.
-Arrangements can be made to receive cash or cheque if required.
+Payment is generally made over the phone by card.
+Arrangements can be made to receive cash if required.

 Please note that a lodgement quote does not capture all fees payable throughout the development approval process.
-Depending on the nature and type of the development additional applications may be required (such as subdivision works certificates, construction certificates, occupation certificates, subdivision certificates, on-site sewerage management facility application, section 68 Local Government Act, section 138 Roads Act and section 305/306/307 Water Management Act).
+Depending on the nature and type of the development additional applications may be required (such as subdivision works certificates, construction certificates, occupation certificates, subdivision certificates, on-site sewerage management facility application, section 68 applications under the Local Government Act 1993, section 138 applications under Roads Act 1993 and section 305/306/307 Water Management Act 2000).
 Furthermore, the application may attract critical stage inspection fees, sewerage, water and stormwater fees, development contribution fees, damage bonds and/or other bonded works such as engineering maintenance and tree bonds.

 Related Information